Last modified: August 30th, 2022

 - Details of transactions you carry out through our Website and of the fulfillment of your orders.
 You may be required to provide financial information before placing an order through our Website.

 - You also may provide information to be published or displayed (hereinafter, "posted") on public areas of the Website, or transmitted to other users of the Website or third parties (collectively, "User Contributions").
 Your User Contributions are posted on and transmitted to others at your own risk.

 USAGE DETAILS, IP ADDRESSES, COOKIES, AND OTHER TECHNOLOGIES

-As you navigate through and interact with our Website, we may automatically collect certain non-personally identifiable information about your equipment, browsing actions and patterns, including:
+As you navigate through and interact with our Website, we may automatically collect certain information about your equipment, browsing actions and patterns, including:

 - Details of your visits to our Website, including traffic data, location data, logs and other communication data and the resources that you access and use on the Website.

 - Information about your computer and internet connection, including your IP address, operating system and browser type.

 The information we collect automatically is statistical data, and does not identify any individual.
 It helps us to improve our Website and to deliver a better and more personalized service by enabling us to: